computamike/HueStatusModule/README.md

 - Make sure [HueStatus](https://github.com/APCOvernight/huestatus/) is installed globally `npm install -g huestatus`

 ## Naming
 Each HueStatus module needs a unique name.
 Confirm that your desired name is available on [npm](https://www.npmjs.com).
-Configuration is also driven by the module name,
+Configuration is also driven by the module name.

 ## Building your module